duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 * in rails there is [args.extract_options!](https://simonecarletti.com/blog/2009/09/inside-ruby-on-rails-extract_options-from-arrays/)
 modify args and return last hash (or empty hash if there is no hash).
+Userfull if you need to pass attrs by position and as keyword arguments

   ~~~
   def my_method(*args)
     options = args.extract_options!
-    puts "Arguments:  #{args.inspect}"
+    puts "Arguments (array):  #{args.inspect}"
-    puts "Options:    #{options.inspect}"
+    puts "Options (hash):    #{options.inspect}"
   end

   my_method(1, 2, :a => :b)